 Ian said: “Clark Walton was an out gay man in the seventies before homosexual acts had been legalised in NSW.
 He was lucky in that he had supportive and understanding family members who were proud of who he was and what he had achieved.
 His family understood the importance of education and encouraged his interest in architecture.
 He was also a great supporter of the LGBTIQ+ community.
 So, my partner Reg Holloway and I knew that Clark would be happy that his name was being linked to a scholarship to help those in the community who had not had his advantages.
 We think Clark would have been especially enthusiastic about the concept of each scholarship recipient having a mentor to advise and encourage them in their special field of interest.
 We are delighted that this scholarship can both assist those who might otherwise not have had the chance to make the most of their abilities and keep the memory of our dear friend alive.”

 Paul and his partner, Duncan Peerman, hold very dear the values and aims of The Pinnacle Foundation.
 As a prominent businessman and former CEO of ASX-listed David Jones Ltd, Paul is an outstanding role model for young LGBTIQ+ scholars seeking to forge a career in the commercial world.
-Paul and Duncan have generously bestowed this scholarship for meritorious students undertaking undergraduate or post-graduate studies in business or commerce.
+Paul and Duncan have generously bestowed this scholarship which is open to all Pinnacle scholarship applicants.

 June 2015 – The Selig Family Scholarship